-No. Property Description and tenancy particulars Particulars of occupancy Capital value in existing state as of July 31, 2010
+No. Property Description and tenancy particulars 5 Particulars of occupancy Capital value in existing state as of July 31, 2010

-7. Various properties leased by the Group in the PRC properties complete 1980 and 2010.
-Details of the use The properties are occupied by the Group for office, residential and storage uses.
+7. Various properties leased by the Group in the PRC properties completed in between 1980 and 2010.
+The properties are occupied by the Group for office, residential and storage uses.
 No commercial value

-sq.m. sq.ft.
+Approximate sq.m. area sq.ft.

 Residential & Office 3,073.75 33,086

 Residential 422.22 4,545

 Office 8,028.95 86,424

 Warehouse 3,128.00 33,670

 Total 14,652.92 157,725 :

-The properties as under various ter one expiring on a total monthly r nancies with December 3 the latest
+The properties are leased to the Group under various tenancies with the latest one expiring on December 31, 2012 at a total monthly rental of approximately RMB522,000.

-approximately R

-We have been provided with a legal opinion on the title to the properties issued by the Group's PRC legal adviser, which contains, inter alia, the following information:
+(1) We have been provided with a legal opinion on the title to the properties issued by the Group's PRC legal adviser, which contains, inter alia, the following information:

 - some of the tenancy agreements of the leased properties are legal, valid and enforceable and the lessees are entitled to legally use those leased properties according to the regulations set out in the tenancy agreements; - (ii) as the lessors of some of the leased properties cannot provide the relevant Building Ownership Certificates or other approval documents, it cannot be ascertained whether those lessors have the rights to lease out the properties.
 If the owners or other obligees exercise their rights to withdraw the leased properties, the Group may require to find another premises to substitute for the leased properties; - (iii) as the lessors of some of the leased properties cannot provide the relevant approval documents, it cannot be ascertained whether the tenancy agreements have been registered.
-Since it has not been found from the tenancy agreements that both parties had agreed to use the tenancy registration procedure as the requisite condition of validating the tenancy agreements, the non-registration of tenancy agreements will not affect the validity of the tenancy agreements; and - (iv) one of the tenancy agreements of the leased properties with a gross floor area of approximately 432.00 sq.m. has been registered.
+Since it has not been found from the tenancy agreements that both parties had agreed to use the tenancy registration procedure as the requisite condition of validating the tenancy agreements, the nonregistration of tenancy agreements will not affect the validity of the tenancy agreements; and - (iv) one of the tenancy agreements of the leased properties with a gross floor area of approximately 432.00 sq.m. has been registered.